Jewish mythology: The Exodus

 From Egypt, Moses led the Israelites to biblical Mount Sinai, where he was given the Ten Commandments from God, written on stone tablets.
 Later at Mount Sinai, Moses and the elders entered into a covenant, by which Israel would become the people of YHWH, obeying his laws, and YHWH would be their god.
 Moses delivered the laws of God to Israel, instituted the priesthood under the sons of Moses' brother Aaron, and destroyed those Israelites who fell away from his worship.

 During the forty years of wandering in the wilderness battles were fought with the Amalekites, Canaanites and Amorites.
 Yahweh commanded in the battle with the Amorites to leave no survivors, women and children included, while he miraculously provided the Israelites with mana from the sky and sometimes quail to eat, water was procured from a rock when stuck with a rod by Moses.
 Yahweh sent plagues and or poisonous snakes to kill dissenters whenever there was dissent against him or Moses.
 Though when Moses struck a rock more times than Yahweh told him Yahweh barred Moses from entering the Promised Land along with all those who came with him out of Egypt, except for Caleb and Joshua.
 Upon the death of Moses and after the death of Aaron, Yahweh appointed Joshua to lead the Israelites across the Jordan River to the Promised Land which was yet to be conquered.

+William Propp in his commentary on Exodus 19-40, identified literary themes within it that are common in ancient Near Eastern myths.